In our previous lesson we covered a journal entry for accrued income using our sample business, George's Catering.

 This income did eventually result in more cash for the business – as it should.

-Well done for completing our lessons on the journal entries for accrued income and the subsequent receipt of money from a debtor.
+Well done for completing our lessons on the journal entries for accrued income and the subsequent payment by the debtor.

 Stay up to date with ABfS!